 According to the report and numerous articles, an army of fake twitter bots was mobilised to turn public opinion against critics of the Guptas and those perceived to be hostile to their interests, such as then Finance Minister Pravin Gordhan and his deputy at the time, Mcebisi Jonas, and former Public Protector Thuli Madonsela.

 AmaBhungane has reported that numerous Gupta-aligned websites sprung up at around the same time.
+Their routine attacks on critics of the family and the Zuma faction as ‘agents of white monopoly capital’ were amplified by the twitter bots.

 Several of the websites were also traced to a Gupta employee.